anthonator/ar-book-finder/README.md

 ## Usage

 ### Quick Search
-Quick search allows you to perform searches based on title, topics, author or ISBN.
+Quick search will allow you to perform searches based on title, topics, author or ISBN.

 Perform a quick search...
 ```ruby